-The medicinal use of the root of the herb Solomon’s Seal (polygonatum biflorum or multiflorum) dates back over 3,500 years ago to the era of King Solomon.
+The use of the root of the herb Solomon’s Seal (polygonatum biflorum or multiflorum) dates back over 3,500 years ago to the era of King Solomon.
 He was so impressed by the plant's diverse healing qualities that he proclaimed it a gift from God, and thus named it after himself.
 Its more “modern day” acknowledgement was by Dioscorides and Pliny in the 1st Century, A.D.
 Asian medicine considers it one of the ten top healing plants.
-Ancient Europeans and North American Indians considered it a medicinal “workhorse” of wide value.
-Today, there is increasing interest in the therapeutic values of the plant.
+Ancient Europeans and North American Indians considered it a “workhorse” herb of wide value.
+Today, there is increasing interest in the health values of the plant.

-- Rebuilds damaged cartilage & connecting tissue
+- Aids in restoration of damaged cartilage & connecting tissue

-- Loosens mucous in lungs
+- Encourages loosening of mucous in lungs

 I have finally come to view Solomon's Seal as the single most reliable, useful and foolproof remedy that I have ever come across.
 Matthew Wood — herbalist, author, teacher

 Perhaps the best known, and more commonly understood, components of Solomon's Seal are gum, sugar, starch, pectin, and

 Vit.
 A. Responsible for Solomon's Seal's many health activities, however, is a unique phytocomposition, as if coming out of a laboratory:

 - steroidal saponins (Beneficial health effects include control of blood cholesterol levels, bone health, cancer, and building up of the immune system)